Separate versions of PlayMaker Pro are available for Microsoft Windows, Apple's Macintosh OS X and Apple's iOS devices - iPad, iPhone and iPod Touch.

 PlayMaker Pro for Windows is compatible with Windows XP thru Windows 10.

-PlayMaker Pro for Windows is delivered on a USB flash drive similar to the one shown below for the Macintosh.
+PlayMaker Pro for Windows is delivered on a USB flash drive so you can install it on your modern computer.

 This is what PlayMaker Pro looks like running on a Macintosh.
 It has tools across the top that let you select things, and create players, lines, boxes and text.
 Next and Prev buttons along with the Table of Contents on the left side let you change pages within a document.
 You can build documents faster using the Template Library on the right.
 The Run button lets you run animations.
 The Show button lets you give a slide show.